Skip to Content

 On This Page

-Recently, the joint ISO/SAA commercial crime program was replaced with separate ISO and SAA programs.
-This article summarizes the new ISO crime program, focusing on key differences between the old ISO/SAA forms and the new 2000 edition ISO commercial crime forms.
+This article summarizes the Insurance Services Office, Inc. (ISO), crime insurance program, focusing on key differences between the old ISO/SAA forms and the 2000 edition ISO commercial crime forms.
+A discussion of the 2022 changes can be found at "Need To Know: Major Changes to the ISO Commercial Crime Program."

 Beginning in the summer or fall of 2000 in most jurisdictions, the commercial crime insurance program that was jointly administered by Insurance Services Office, Inc. (ISO), and the Surety Association of America (SAA) was effectively replaced by separate ISO and SAA commercial crime insurance programs.
-The forms and endorsements of the joint ISO/SAA commercial crime program can--and undoubtedly will--still be used by individual insurers that elect not to adopt (or to defer adoption of) the new program.
+The forms and endorsements of the joint ISO/SAA commercial crime program can—and undoubtedly will—still be used by individual insurers that elect not to adopt (or to defer adoption of) the new program.
 However, in most states, ISO no longer files the ISO forms and endorsements that were part of the ISO/SAA program on behalf of its affiliates.
 Instead, it files the forms and endorsements of the new, separate ISO program.

 What follows is a brief overview of the new ISO commercial crime program and a summary of key differences between the 2000 edition ISO commercial crime forms and the prior edition ISO/SAA commercial crime forms.